 Strong communication and connection are vital components of any successful relationship.
 But life pulls us in all sorts of directions.
-And whether due to crazy work hours, the general franticness of raising kids, or the rhythms of routine, there will be times when you find yourself out of step with your partner.
+And whether due to crazy work hours, the general franticness of raising kids, or the rhythms of routine, there are times when you find yourself out of step with your partner.
 This happens to most couples from time to time.
 But if it’s not recognized and addressed, your partnership will suffer.
 Luckily, there’s an easy solution: scheduling a regular relationship check-in.

 A relationship check-in is exactly what it sounds like, a regular meeting where you and your partner discuss what’s going on in your lives and talk about whatever issues you’re grappling with.
 Sounds simple, right?
 It is, but it also isn’t because to do it right requires consistency and work from both partners.
 But if you make it a normal part of your schedule — and use the time wisely and ask the right questions — your relationship will benefit.